-New Yorkers looking to recycle their Christmas trees can do so the easy way at MulchFest 2014.
-On January 11th and 12th from 10:00 a.m. to 2:00 p.m., the New York City Department of Sanitation and GreeNYC will be setting up their tree recycling stations at designated parks across the city!
+New Yorkers looking to recycle their Christmas trees after the holidays can do so the easy way at MulchFest 2015.
+On January 10th and 11th from 10:00 a.m. to 2:00 p.m., the New York City Department of Sanitation and GreeNYC will be setting up their tree recycling stations at designated parks across the city!
 Simply bring your tree to one of the convenient locations, and have it transformed into mulch to be used at city parks or take some home for yourself.

 MulchFest makes it easy to turn your tree into nutrient–rich mulch, instead of hauling it to the curb to take up space in a landfill.
 The program also helps to ensure the trees and plants on New York City streets and in parks are nourished year- round, with fresh mulch.

-Last year, over 26,000 Christmas trees were recycled at MulchFest, and GreeNYC hopes to top that number this year.
+Last year, over 30,000 Christmas trees were recycled at MulchFest, and GreeNYC hopes to top that number this year.
 Donors who bring their trees to chipping locations can also bring home their own bag of mulch for free.
-If you want to drop off your tree, you can choose a drop-off site near you, and bring it down from January 4th-12th.
-The NYC Department of Sanitation will also be doing special curbside collections from December 30, 2013 to January 15, 2014, so check their website to see if your neighborhood is included.
+If you want to drop off your tree, you can choose a drop-off site near you, and bring it down from Saturday, January 3 through Sunday, January 11.
+The NYC Department of Sanitation will also be doing special curbside collections from Monday, January 5, 2015 through Friday, January 16, 2015, so check their website to see if your neighborhood is included.